ninjaaron/lazycli/README.rst

   ``object``, the argument should be a json literal (though it could theoretically be a string, number, array or object).

-The infered type is then used as a constructor to parse the argument string.
+The inferred type is then used as a constructor to parse the argument string.
 This means only constructors that can take strings as input may be used.